 In 1991 Niall's first play THE MURPHY INITIATIVE was staged at The Abbey Theatre in Dublin.
 His second play, A LITTLE LIKE PARADISE was produced on the Peacock stage of The Abbey Theatre in 1995.
 His third play, THE WAY YOU LOOK TONIGHT, was produced by Galway's Druid Theatre Company in 1999.

 Niall's first novel was FOUR LETTERS OF LOVE.
 Published in 1997, it went on to become an international bestseller and has been published in over twenty countries.
+It was re-issued in 2016 as a Picador Modern Classic.
 His second novel, AS IT IS IN HEAVEN was published in 1999 and short-listed for the Irish Times Literature Prize.
 Further novels include THE FALL OF LIGHT, ONLY SAY THE WORD, BOY IN THE WORLD and its sequel, BOY AND MAN.

 In 2008 Bloomsbury published Niall's fictional account of the last year in the life of the apostle, JOHN.

-His newest novel, HISTORY OF THE RAIN, was published by Bloomsbury in the UK/Ireland and in the USA in May 2014.
-(Spanish, Brazilian, Italian and Turkish rights have also been sold.)
+HISTORY OF THE RAIN, was published by Bloomsbury in the UK/Ireland and in the USA in May 2014.

 Photo credit: copyright L.A.
 Brown